Cray-HPE/docs-csm/operations/network/management_network/bican_support_matrix.md

 ### Layer 2

-* CMN, CAN and CHN have broadcast boundaries at the System:Site edge.
+* CMN, CAN, and CHN have broadcast boundaries at the edge between the system and the site.

 ### Layer 3

 * Addressing
   * IPv4 supported (default)
   * IPv6 roadmap
 * Routing
   * Static routes (default) exist on the edge router/switches at the edge.
   * Dynamic routing (OSPF or BGP) is possible at the edge.